-When broken down by gender, females had a low-wage incidence that was 1.5 times higher than males.
-In contrast, the low-wage gaps for women and for men were more similar.
+Females had a low-wage incidence that was 1.5 times higher than that of males.
+In contrast, the low-wage gaps for women and for men were more alike.

 Young workers and middle-aged/older workers had a similar dynamic: young worker low-wage incidence was approximately 2.5 times higher than middle-aged worker low-wage incidence and older worker low-wage incidence, while the low-wage gaps for these three groups were much more comparable.